reactjs/react.dev/content/tutorial/tutorial.md

 ## Completing the Game

 We now have the basic building blocks for our tic-tac-toe game.
-To have a complete game, we now need to alternate placing "X"s and ""O"s on the board, and we need a way to determine a winner.
+To have a complete game, we now need to alternate placing "X"s and "O"s on the board, and we need a way to determine a winner.

 ### Lifting State Up

 Currently, each Square component maintains the game's state.
 To check for a winner, we'll maintain the value of each of the 9 squares in one location.

 We may think that Board should just ask each Square for the Square's state.
 Although this approach is possible in React, we discourage it because the code becomes difficult to understand, susceptible to bugs, and hard to refactor.
-Instead, the best approach is to store the game's state in the Board component instead of in each Square.
-The Board component can tell each Square what to display.
+Instead, the best approach is to store the game's state in the parent Board component instead of in each Square.
+The Board component can tell each Square what to display by passing a prop, [just like we did when we passed a number to each Square](#passing-data-through-props).

 **To collect data from multiple children, or to have two child components communicate with each other, you need to declare the shared state in their parent component instead.
 The parent component can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent component.**

-Moving states into parent components is common when React components are refactored -- let's take this opportunity to try it out.
+Lifting state into a parent component is common when React components are refactored -- let's take this opportunity to try it out.
 We'll add a constructor to the Board and set the Board's initial state to contain an array with 9 nulls.
 These 9 nulls correspond to the 9 squares:

 ```javascript{2-7}
 class Board extends React.Component {